 After a couple of years we moved production out to Simon Cowe’s Lakeside Brewing, near The Beach.
 This is where Simon developed the first Hemp Ale recipe for us.
 It is also where we crossed paths with Alan Moore (pictured) of Al’s Cask Ale fame.
 Al would be our brewmaster through a foray in contract brewing at Trafalgar Brewing where we bottled the Coffee Porter in 625 mL bottles for sale at the LCBO.

-Over the past couple of decades we have produced most of our house brews at Durham Brewing, Bruce Halstead’s one-man show in Pickering.
+Over the past couple of decades we have produced most of our house brews at Durham Brewing.
 Bruce’s attention to detail, love and understanding of balanced brews, and obsessively cleaned brewery have been a good fit for us.
 So good a fit, that we have recently turned our common-law marriage of convenience into a bigger commitment.
-Together we are going to celebrate our honeymoon by releasing eight different brews this year in tall-boy cans.
+Together we are celebrating our honeymoon by releasing eight different brews this year in tall-boy cans.

-True to our reputation at the go-to pub and brewery for cask ales, six of these offerings will be cask-in-a-can, nitro packaged.
+True to our reputation at the go-to pub and brewery for cask ales, six of these offerings are cask-in-a-can, nitro packaged.

-The cans will be available for sale at the C’est What bottle shop or the new Durham Brewing Company store.
-Those living downtown will be able to get same day delivery through our delivery partners.
+The cans are available for sale at the C'est What bottle shop or the new Durham Brewing Company craft beer store.
+Those living downtown will be able to get same day delivery through our delivery partner, Ritual.
 Durham region weekly deliveries can be arranged through the brewery’s online store.